-1. World Christmas Celebrations Matching Games
+1. World Christmas Celebrations Matching Game

 To prepare, you need to make either a PowerPoint slide show or card slides that have numerous countries, their flags and pictures of unique cultural ways the country celebrates Christmas.
 Classics include Australia with a surfing Santa Clause, the Netherlands with wooden shoes left out for presents and the fact that Russia celebrates Christmas on January 7.
 Other good ideas include various Christmas foods and regional treats from around the world.
 For elementary students, about eight countries are best to use, while middle and high school students can handle up to 12.

 Once your slides are made, you’ll then need to make playing cards for country names, flags and Christmas celebrations to be used for various games.
 The best setup is to use images only, although if you are working with adolescents and up, text for country names is also useful.
 You can either make your card sets using a printer and blank business cards, or stickers on plastic playing cards for durability.
-For older students who can read, worksheets that match countries with written hints is also popular.
+For older students who can read, worksheets that match countries with written hints are also popular.
 Depending on the size of your class and number of slides, you will want to create anywhere from 10-20 sets of these cards, which can be broken down into smaller decks later for the games.

 2. Ornament Making and Design

 A great activity for just about any age, decorating Christmas ornaments can range from quite simple to very complex.
 This is a great capstone activity to a multi-week mini unit incorporating the previous activity.
-So for the first one to two weeks, games and activities using the card sets above is very easy, while ornament making (or cookie making, the third activity) in the third week makes a great last impression right before the winter holidays.

 The cost of materials also can vary wildly, although spending even a little bit of money has always felt worthwhile to me.
 For example, one school I taught at had plenty of sparkle glue and other art supplies, so we used those to decorate individual blank CDs that I purchased in a 100 spindle pack.
 The total cost came to about $45 for around 90 fifth grade students.
 The students loved their ornaments, and proudly showed them off to their parents the first chance they had.
 It also gave the students to express their individuality, as the blank CD gave them a very open canvas for their own expression.